-Being Frank is a column written by the chair of the Northwest Indian Fisheries Commission.
-As a statement from the NWIFC chair, the column represents the natural resources management interests and concerns of the treaty Indian tribes in western Washington.
+Being Frank is a column written by the chairperson of the Northwest Indian Fisheries Commission.
+As a statement from the NWIFC chairperson, the column represents the natural resources management interests and concerns of the treaty Indian tribes in western Washington.

 It is time for Seattle City Light to address the damage its three hydroelectric dams have caused over the past 100 years to the Skagit River, the tribes who have always lived here and their treaty-reserved fishing rights.